stonega/recos/README.md

-# Recommends
+# Recos

-Powered by vercel.
+Powered by vercel & openai.